id/emqx-docs/en_US/dashboard/introduction.md

 #### Extensions

 Custom plugin integration to extend connection protocols through built-in gateway management and configuration.
-Also, use Hooks to modify or extend system functionality by intercepting function calls, message passing and event passing between modules.
+Also, use Hooks to modify or extend system functionality by intercepting function calls, message passing, and event passing between modules.

 ### Problem Analysis and Diagnostics